CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: CEVO: Comprehensive EVent Ontology

-\paragraph{CEVO Schema:} The top class of CEVO is the class of generic \emph{Event} that is the superclass of all specific events.
+The top class of CEVO is the class of generic \emph{Event}, which is the superclass of all specific events.
 The generic Event class is formally defined as follows:

-\begin{definition} [Class of generic Event] The generic `Event' is an \texttt{owl:Class} and refers to `occurrence of anything'.
-It generally is the superclass of any specific type of event. \end{definition}
+\begin{definition} [Class of generic events] The generic \texttt{cevo:Event} is an \texttt{owl:Class} and refers to `occurrence of anything'.
+It is generally the superclass of any specific type of event. \end{definition}